dominickpastore/ruddr/docs/howitworks.rst

 public, globally-routable address with that prefix.

 Ruddr was designed to handle this situation.
-Notifiers only monitor the prefix portion of addresses, since that's the only part changed by the ISP.
+Notifiers only monitor the prefix portion of IPv6 addresses, since that's the only part changed by the ISP.
 Updaters assume there may be multiple addresses to update, and they change only the prefix on each one.
 This way, even if you need to support IPv6, you can still have centralized DDNS management.

 .. rubric:: Footnotes

-.. [#updatefail] There's technically more nuance to this: When an update fails, Ruddr "forgets" the last published IP address, since it has no way of knowing whether the old IP address is still published or not (e.g. the new IP could be published, but updater's connection broke and it never received the success response from the provider).
-That way, if the notifier sends a new IP address before a successful retry, it will *always* proceed to step (b).
+.. [#updatefail] There's technically more nuance to this: When an update fails, the updater "forgets" the last published IP address, since it has no way of knowing whether the old IP address is still published or not (e.g. the new IP could be published, but updater's connection broke and it never received the success response from the provider).
+That way, if the notifier sends a new IP address before a successful retry, it will *always* proceed to step (c).
 (Ruddr also cancels any pending retries whenever the notifier sends a new IP address, as those retries now contain a stale IP address.)